Kater's pendulum

 Real Lab Procedure

-- Keep the knife edge K2 at the other end and fix the wooden weight W2 symmetrical to other end.
-Keep the small weight 'w' near to centre.
+- Place the knife edge K2 at the opposite end and fix the wooden weight W2 symmetrically to balance the setup.

-- Suspend the pendulum about the knife edge 1 and take the time for about 10 oscillations.
-Note down the time t1 using a stopwatch and calculate its time period using equation T1=t1/10.
+- Suspend the pendulum about knife edge K1 and record the time t1 for 10 oscillations using a stopwatch.

-- If T2 not equal to T1, adjust the position of knife edge K2 so that T2 approximately equal to T1.
+- If T2 is not equal to T1, adjust the position of knife edge K2 so that T2 approximately equals T1.

 Observations and Calculations